klesteb/fun-with-c/ctdl210/README.md

     210msgs.c uses a lot of disk based character I/O. 210modem.c will most likely require a rewrite.
 There is no modem, we are using the terminal interface.
 No provisions for multi-user usage.
+Already removed the provision to store core memory to disk.
+This may have made sense on 64K CP/M system with floppy disks, not so much on Linux.

 ## Phase III

 Create a Makefile and try to build.
 Fix problems as they arise.